antalandra/Advisify/README.md

 ### Search query through search bar
 The search bar is used to make one word queries.
 The API request is made in the back end and the results are returned in a list form in the container.

+While the data is being retrieved from the API, the loader is shown in the container.

 ![Search-Query-Pending](https://github.com/antalandra/Advisify/blob/master/dist/img/searchquery-regret-pending.PNG?raw=true)

+Once the results are retrieved, they are injected into the interface as seen below.

 ![Search-Query-Result](https://github.com/antalandra/Advisify/blob/master/dist/img/searchquery-regret.PNG?raw=true)